ReadyResearchers/ready-set-research-syllabus/cmpsc-610-spring-syllabus.md

 course.
 If you have any high-level questions about this course, please contact the course coordinator.
-Finally, if you are enrolled in `DOUBL 610` you may have a first-reader who is not in the above list of course instructors.
+Finally, if you are enrolled in `DOUBL 610` you may have a first reader who is not in the above list of course instructors.

 ## Course Schedule